 The South Rim

-We visited both times the South Rim and have the North one on our to do list for the future.
-During both out visits we found that the South Rim is very well maintained in terms of roads and logging and it is perfect place for a vacation trip with the family.
-The majority of the view points do not require hiking and is as convenient as parking your car and walking two minutes to the view point.
+We visited both times the South Rim and have the North one on our to-do list for the future.
+During both our visits we found that the South Rim is very well maintained in terms of roads and logging and it is a perfect place for a vacation trip with the family.
+The majority of the viewpoints do not require hiking and is as convenient as parking your car and walking two minutes to the viewpoint.

 During the winter the weather is very unpredictable at the Grand Canyon and if you are planning a visit make sure it is for more than a day.
 We spend around 3 days there and each of the days was completely different.
 Day one was foggy most of the time:

 During the second day, the fog started to disappear and what we waited to see started to present itself slowly and majestically.
 The weather got warmer and we had the perfect conditions to explore the canyon:

-The last day we had clear skies and sunny day to work with.
-Interestingly enough the amount of people was not as many as we expected.
-Probably due to the rough weather the days before and the short amount of time many have to stay on the park premisses.
+The last day we had clear skies and sunny days to work with.
+Interestingly enough the number of people was not as many as we expected.
+Probably due to the rough weather the days before and the short amount of time many have to stay in the park premisses.
 We got amazing views:

-If you have a choice in regards to the season to visit the Grand Canyon national park most would recommend to be during the warmer months.
-We ware extremely lucky to catch plenty of great views during the winter season but many of those who were leaving ware quite disappointed.
-Some people spend two plus days with zero visibility due to the fog and snowfall.
+If you have a choice in regards to the season to visit the Grand Canyon national park most would recommend being during the warmer months.
+We ware extremely lucky to catch plenty of great views during the winter season but many of those who were leaving were quite disappointed.
+Some people spend two-plus days with zero visibility due to the fog and snowfall.
 So plan accordingly.
 We recommend both seasons as each is beautiful in its own way 🙂